shubhattin/os-config/linux/fedora/DE.md

 - [x] Time and Date
 - [TouchPad Zoom In/Out Gestures](./touchpad/touchpad.md)
 - If touchpad settings dont show up in KDE settingss use `kcmshell6 kcm_touchpad`
-- [ ] **Dual Monitor Support** : You need to _mirror_ screen and set the monitor's resolution while connected and laptop's resolution while disconnected, you might as well explore `x11` config for that.
-Click `Display Settings` on the home screen.
+-  **Dual Monitor Support**
-  - Enable fractional scaling to enable ui zoom like 125%, 150% etc
+  - [x] Fractional Scaling works both in x11 as well as wayland sessions
-  - > You might face problems with fractional scaling in mint as its experimental.
-To fix this you could temporarily or permanently switch to resolution close `dimension/scaling factor`, although this would come at cost of reduced sharpness and reduced screen quality(this also save some power).
+  - [ ] Not able to set fractional scaling to 100% while external monitor is connected and restore it to 125%.
+It works but not with proper scaling support as expected.
 - **GPU Setup**
   - list GPUs `lspci -vnn | grep VGA`
   - Follow Instruction [here](https://www.tecmint.com/install-nvidia-drivers-in-linux/) to install nvidia drivers.
 Also read [this](https://docs.fedoraproject.org/en-US/quick-docs/set-nvidia-as-primary-gpu-on-optimus-based-laptops/) if you wish to setup nvidia as primary gpu in fedora.